wgroeneveld/brainbaking/content/post/2020/11/winxp-upgrade-sound-blaster-xfi.md

 ![](../xfitools.jpg "A bunch of Creative Tools to fiddle with various settings.")

-Listen to a [DOOM general MIDI sample](https://forums.overclockers.com.au/threads/my-386-time-machine-project-so-far.902342/page-16#post-12708395) recorded by Phils Computer Lab to convince yourself that the X-Fi is very capable of pulling off DOS music tricks.
-I myself will resort to my other retro Win98/486 PCs for that.
+To convince the reader that the X-Fi is very capable of pulling off DOS music tricks, by configuring games to use _"GENERAL MIDI"_, here are some Rise of the Triad music samples originating from my [SB16 article](/post/2020/09/486-upgrade-sound-blaster).
+Recorded on my 486 with SB16 Sound Blaster music option:

+{{< audio "/audio/ROTT_sb16.mp3" >}}

+The same SB16, with the S2 WaveBlaster daughterboard enabled:

+{{< audio "/audio/ROTT_waveblaster.mp3" >}}

+On WinXP with the X-Fi and General MIDI, using sound font "[ChromiumRevA](https://www.philscomputerlab.com/general-midi-and-soundfonts.html)":

+{{< audio "/audio/ROTT_XFi_Chorium.mp3" >}}

+_Oh my, oh my_.
+I'm not sure whether I prefer this over the S2, but it might convince me to occasionally play older games in DOSBox again!
+There are more cool sound fonts available, there is no definitive version, it all depends on the game.

 I can happily conclude that the PCI slot will remain to be occupied by the X-Fi card, and the embedded audio will remain to be disabled.
 If it was all worth it for casual games such as playing _Plants VS Zombies_ without headphones, I don't know...
 But for a few (European) bucks, why wouldn't you?
 Grab them now before they become as scarce as the upper tier Sound Blaster 16 cards!